top of page

 • Treating therapy as a punishment: “Either you go, or I’m done.”

 This is the preparation stage of change.
-It is promising but momentum may still be fragile.
-What it might sound like
+It is promising, but momentum for action around this may still be fragile.
+Hints that they're in this stage include:

 • “I’ve thought about it.”